yvovonBerg/TycoonUE4Docs/docs/package_track.md

 # Package instructions

-> TycoonTool is an editor only plugin, it should not be added to your shipping builds.
-(Exclude them for your build system or disable the plugin).

-> You can use TycoonAnimation in your shipping builds, because it's an Unreal runtime plugin.
+> You can use the TycoonAnimation module in your shipping builds, because it's an Unreal runtime plugin.

 # To package your track